 Chair: Tricia Carran

-Members: Stephen Free, Andrea Wilmott, Josh Zentner-Barrett, Marjorie Edwards, Sandra Quirt, Ruth Winter
+Members: Rev. Cindy Casey, Stephen Free, Josh Zentner-Barrett, Marjorie Edwards, Al Quirt, Sandra Quirt, Ruth Winter, Robert Ashton, Bob Richards, Margaret McGarry, Ruth Sword

 Purpose of this committee is to encourage and support dynamic life-long Christian faith development and learning.
 FD&L encompasses three interrelated themes: exploring our own faith and what it means to be a liberal Christian in today's world; reach out to other faiths; and living our faith through action.